Riddles, Scavenger hunt by age groups

 Clue 2: I catch my food by shooting out my tongue at lightning speed.

-Clue 3: I’m a lizard famous for changing the colour of my skin.
+Clue 3: I’m a lizard famous for changing the color of its skin.

 Reveal answer